 Ricardo Marques was born on November 6, 1971 in Juiz de Fora – a city located in the southeastern Brazilian state of Minas Gerais, where he grew up.

-Interested in martial arts from an early age, Marques started practicing capoeira at the age of 8 – a style he did not pursue for long.
-Although his experienced was short lived, his desire to train a combat sport lived on and in 1993, 22 year old Ricardo Marques was finally introduced to jiu jitsu through a friend who had experience in the gentle art.
+Interested in martial arts from an early age, Marques started practicing capoeira at the age of 8 – a style he did not pursue long.
+Although his experience was short-lived, his desire to train a combat sport lived on, and in 1993, 22-year-old Ricardo Marques was finally introduced to jiu-jitsu through a friend who had experience in the gentle art.

 One of the top students in the classroom Marques started helping out in the dojo as an assistant instructor, and sometimes taking the lead when his head instructor and 2nd in charge (Fabio Brandão) were away.
 When Roberto Atalla moved back to Rio de Janeiro (December 1999), Ricardo was offered the space and the students, taking full control of the team.

 After a few internal issues between Ricardo and his Master Roberto, in 2000 Marques sought out Roberto Atalla’s own coach (Sérgio Bolão) to help his progression.
 It was Master Bolão who promoted Marques to black belt on December 7, 2001.

 After a few years of training and competing without the affiliation or support of a big team, in 2006 Ricardo decided to merge his team with that of Murilo Bustamante (Brazilian Top Team [BTT]), who had been the co-founder of Ricardo’s previous affiliation (Rio JJ Club).